Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] certificate templates

 #### Q31.
 A company IIS server will host the corporate site, which is accessible only by company computers.
 You need to configure this website to SSL.
 You obtain certificate to install on the server.
 Into which certificate store should you import the server's certificate?
-- [ ] Trusted Root Certification Authoritie5 under Local Computer
+- [ ] Trusted Root Certification Authorities under Local Computer
 - [ ] Trusted Root Certification Authorities under Current User
 - [x] Personal under Local Computer
 - [ ] Client Authentication Computer